hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 * Authentication.
 Use of single or mutual TLS authentication (in combination with ACLs) can complement and potentially be an alternative to TSIG.

 * Performance.
 Existing AXFR and IXFR mechanisms have the burden of backwards compatibility with older implementations based on the original specifications in [@RFC1034] and [@RFC1035].
-For example, some older AXFR implementations have restrictions that mean use of sessions for multiple XFRs, or XFRs of different zones on the same connection, are inefficient or not supported.
-A specification for XFR-over-TLS could require all implementations to implement optimised transfers e.g. transfer of multiple zones over one connection.
+For example, some older AXFR implementations that have not updated to the guidance in [@RFC5936] have restrictions that mean use of sessions for multiple XFRs, or XFRs of different zones on the same connection, are inefficient or not supported.
+Any implementation of XFR-overTLS is required to implement optimized and interoperable transfers as described in [@RFC5936] e.g. transfer of multiple zones-over-one connection.

 * Performance.
 For IXFR, when there are very high rates of large packet transfers opting to use persistent connections removes the latency introduced